Xcceleran-do/Mindplex-Hyperon/experiments/frequent-pattern-miner/README.md

-# Frequenc Pattern Miner
+# Frequent Pattern Miner

-The `frequenct-pattern-miner` is a modular pipeline for mining **frequent patterns** from a given atomspace.
-It extracts abstract patterns, specializes them, filters them by support, and constructs deeper conjunctive patterns and returns only the meaningful based on the support they have.
+The `frequent-pattern-miner` is a modular pipeline for mining **frequent patterns** from a given atomspace.
+It extracts abstract patterns, specializes them, filters them by support, and constructs conjunctive patterns, returning only the ones that meet the support threshold.

 ---

 ## 🔧 Purpose

-To find  patterns that **frequently occur** in the atomspace , using a multi-step symbolic mining approach that includes abstraction, specialization, support evaluation, and conjunctive expansion.
+To find patterns that **frequently occur** in the atomspace, using a multi-step symbolic mining approach that includes abstraction, specialization, support evaluation, and conjunction generation.

 ---

 ## Parameters

 | Parameter      | Description                                                                 |
 |----------------|-----------------------------------------------------------------------------|